chuycepeda/python-ds/FB_plan.md

 		Sort          | l.sort()     | O(N Log N)    | key/reverse change original l
               		  | sorted(l)    | O(N Log N)    | key/reverse doesn't change original l
 		Multiply      | k*l          | O(k N)        | 5*l is O(N): len(l)*l is O(N**2)

-    *Typical use:*

-        When you need a mixed collection of data all in one place.

-        When the data needs to be ordered.

-        When your data requires the ability to be changed or extended.
-Remember, lists are mutable.

-        When you don't require data to be indexed by a custom value.
-Lists are numerically indexed and to retrieve an element, you must know its numeric position in the list.

-        When you need a stack or a queue.
-Lists can be easily manipulated by appending/removing elements from the beginning/end of the list.

-        When your data doesn't have to be unique.
-For that, you would use sets.

-    	When you need order as LIFO:  the stack implementation (append(), pop())

-    	When you need order as FIFO:  the deque implementation (append(), popleft())

 	* <span style="color: #FF4081">TUPLE</span>